 Significant tracts of indigenous vegetation are protected within a well-managed network of national parks, wildlife reserves and forest reserves, and if Malawi doesn’t quite make the premiership league of African safari destinations, it remains highly rewarding to wildlife enthusiasts.
 Furthermore, unlike many of the continent’s premier wildlife destinations, Malawi’s top natural attractions – the forested mountaintops, rich birdlife, dazzling fish diversity of Lake Malawi, and wildlife sanctuaries such as Liwonde, Majete and Vwaza Marsh – remain accessible to travellers on a low-to-moderate budget.

-The population of Malawi is estimated to stand at nearly 18 million in 2016.
+The population of Malawi is estimated to stand at over 19 million in 2018.
 This represents a massive increase since the 1998 census, which recorded a population of 9,934,000, and a fourfold increase since independence in 1964, when the population was estimated at 3.75 million.
-Malawi was ranked the seventh most densely populated country in mainland Africa in 2002, with 90 people/km², and that figure now stands at around 137 people/km².
+Malawi was ranked the seventh most densely populated country in mainland Africa in 2002, with 90 people/km², and that figure now stands at around 200 people/km².
 Despite this, most of the population lives in rural areas.
 The most populous city in Malawi is Lilongwe, followed by Blantyre, Mzuzu, Zomba, Kasungu, Mangochi, Karonga, Salima, Nkhotakota and Liwonde.

 The official language of Malawi is English and the national language is Chichewa.
 The indigenous languages of Malawi all belong to the Bantu group.
 The most widely spoken of these, especially in the Southern and Central regions, and the joint official language until 1994, is Chichewa.
 In the north, the most widely spoken language is Chitumbuka.
 There are many other linguistic groups in the country, some of the more important being Yao, Ngoni and Nyanja.